 Trade plates should only be used in the above instances otherwise outlined here on the DVLA’s website.
 If you’re planning to cease trading, you’ll need to surrender your trade licence and receive a refund of duty.

 To get your trade plates, you’ll need a valid motor trade insurance certificate and submit a copy of it with your application.
-That certificate must match the name on the application you submit to the DLVA.
+That certificate must match the name on the application you submit to the DVLA.

 Cost of trade plates